couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 }
 ```

-Here, we are setting a maximum limit to 10 documents, but want to get 4 documents per batch (page size).
+The example sets a maximum limit of 10 documents and requests four documents per batch (page size).
 The output looks like this:

 ```
 --Page: